asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 The choice of items in the item-set-#0 are the shift-items

 ```
 [DeclarationSpecifiers -> .
-DeclarationSpecifier AttributeSpecifierSequence] jump=3841
+DeclarationSpecifier] jump=3732
 [DeclarationSpecifiers -> .
+DeclarationSpecifier AttributeSpecifierSequence] jump=3732
-DeclarationSpecifier DeclarationSpecifiers] jump=3841
+[DeclarationSpecifiers -> .
+DeclarationSpecifier DeclarationSpecifiers] jump=3732
 ```

-Since they both are concerned with shifting the same token, they both must (and indeed they do) go to the same state.
+Since they are concerned with shifting the same token, they all must (and indeed they do) go to the same state.

 After the shift, the stack is:

 ```
-    #3841
+    #3732
     DeclarationSpecifier
     --------------------------------------------------
     #0